gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 4. Consider manual changes.

-   For images using static query, you should move to use the `StaticImage` component instead.
-This component takes `src` which can be a remote image URL or a relative path to an image.
+   * For images using static query, you should move to use the `StaticImage` component instead.
+This component takes `src`, which can be a remote image URL or a relative path to an image.
 Make sure you've installed `gatsby-source-filesystem` if you're going to use this component.

    ```javascript
    import { StaticImage } from "gatsby-plugin-image"